Click here for the PDF version.

-It is my pleasure to welcome you to our third annual conference: “Machine Learning and the Market for Intelligence.”
+It’s our pleasure to welcome you to Toronto for our fourth annual conference Machine Learning and the Market for Intelligence.

 “You can see the computer age everywhere but in the productivity statistics.”